-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - - either coinsurance of 5% of the cost of the drug with a \$10 maximum for a generic drug or a drug that is treated like a generic and a \$40 maximum for all other drugs. - - or \$3.40 for a generic drug or a drug that is treated like a generic and \$8.50 for all other drugs. - Our plan pays the rest of the cost.
+- □ Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - either coinsurance of 5% of the cost of the drug (not to exceed \$10 for a generic drug or a drug that is treated like a generic and \$40 for all other drugs) - or \$4.15 for a generic drug or a drug that is treated like a generic and \$10.35 for all other drugs. - Our plan pays the rest of the cost.

-SECTION 7 Additional benefits information
+Section 8 Additional benefits information